nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 :::

 :::{.notes}
-We want to run a virtual workshop that's accessible to researchers around the world at all career levels.
+We want to run a virtual workshop for a diverse audience of researchers.

-Because we're teaching FAIR scientific data principles, we want our workshop to also embody those principles.
+Because we want to **teach** FAIR scientific data principles, we want our workshop to also embody those principles.
 We gave ourselves a star where we think we did particularly well.

+* **A**: We provided a small stipend to support equitable participation.
+Anyone can learn from our materials on our website, or contribute to our materials on GitHub.
+* **R**: We authored administrative documentation to support others re-running our workshop.

+Our workshop requires users to be able to run QGreenland and install several other dependencies, including GDAL, and we wanted to avoid supporting all the possible pitfalls setting those up.

+_Extra_ (skip in main reading):

 * F: Our workshop is available as a website and as a public Git repository.
 We're doing outreach to share the materials and outcomes.
-* A: Anyone can contribute to or learn from our materials using open protocols (HTTP/Git).
-We provided a small stipend to support equitable participation.
 * I: Our source materials are in a common authoring format: Markdown
-* R: We bundled documentation to support others re-running our workshop.

-Our workshop requires users to be able to run QGreenland and install several dependencies, including GDAL and optionally Git.
-It's important these are all at versions compatible with the materials.
-We really don't want this to be a distraction from learning!
 :::